Zarpen/tagex/README.md

 TagEx can be used to many open purposes, here we explain some.

-TagEx can be used to many open purposes, here we explain some.

 - Processing of documents based upon tags
 - Embedded document generation
 - Simple template engine, or integration with one of the many available